mmorgan55/divide-math-game/DEVLOG.md

 # Introduction
-* This file is mainly to log my process as I am developing this.
-I think that this will help me see certain issues in my development process and hopefully help me become a better developer by looking back and see where I could have done better.
+* This file is mainly to log my process/thoughts as I am developing this app.
+I think that this could help me see certain issues in my development process and hopefully help me become a better developer by looking back and see where I could have done better.

-## Days 1 & 2
+## Day 1
 * For the most part, day one was me trying to create a basic layout and learn more about how Draggable and DragTarget classes worked.
 It was certainly a process and more difficult to find what was going wrong, especially when trying to lean how to transfer data from the Draggable to the DragTarget.
 By day two, I was able to successfully get data from the Draggables into the DragTargets.
 However, I think that I need to focus more on the logic of the game itself before I worry about creating the UI.

+## Day 2
+* Ended up not focusing on the game logic and focused on making code more modular/clean and getting a grid of GameSquares set up.
+Took some fiddling around, but I was finally able to make an evenly spaced grid of GameSquares.
+Interesting (annoying) bug that hindered me was causing the grid to shift down inside the container and cut off the lass row of squares on the bottom.
+Turns out, not setting the padding on the GridView.builder was causing it.
+No clue why, but that is 30 minutes I'm not getting back.
+I think the next best step is set up how I want the GameSquares should change when new data is dropped into them and make the NumberTile class more representative of what the final project will be.